danielbodnar/awesome-stars/BY-LANG.md

 - [anaclumos/extracranial](https://github.com/anaclumos/extracranial) - 🤴🏻 extracranial: the exosuit for my brain
 - [osmoscraft/osmosnote](https://github.com/osmoscraft/osmosnote) - The knowledge IDE
 - [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
 - [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
-Use LLM evals to improve your app's quality and catch problems.
-Compare performance of GPT, Claude, Gemini, Llama, and more.
-Simple declarative configs with comman
+Redteaming, pentesting, vulnerability scanning for LLMs.
+Improve your app's quality and catch problems.
+Compare performance of GPT, Claude, Gemini, Llama, and more
 - [Mintplex-Labs/vector-admin](https://github.com/Mintplex-Labs/vector-admin) - The universal tool suite for vector database management.
 Manage Pinecone, Chroma, Qdrant, Weaviate and more vector databases with ease.
 - [skovhus/jest-codemods](https://github.com/skovhus/jest-codemods) - Codemods for migrating to Jest https://github.com/facebook/jest 👾
 - [sindresorhus/is](https://github.com/sindresorhus/is) - Type check values